ibm-wsc/cloud-native-linuxone/docs/application-promotion/action.md

 4. Watch the results of your build pipeline run.
 It should complete successfully as in the pictures below.

-    !!! info "How long will your pipeline take to run?"
-        The pipeline run may take anywhere from 10-25 minutes to complete depending on the current system load.
+    !!!
+Info "Your pipeline may take a while to run" The pipeline run may take anywhere from 10-25 minutes to complete depending on the current system load.
 You can see the progress of your build, as well as if any errors occur, via the UI.
 Thus, by monitoring the UI, you can make sure things are going as planned.

-    !!!
-Tip "What to do if your pipeline run ends in failure" If your pipeline run ends in failure, please look at the `Failure` tab (immediately below this message) to get back on track (instead of the default `Success` tab).
+    !!! question "What should you do if your pipeline run ends in failure" If your pipeline run ends in failure, please look at the `Failure` tab (immediately below this message) to get back on track (instead of the default `Success` tab).

     === "Success"